 Interest income received on available-for-sale debt securities is included in net income:

 Assume that Webster’s operations produced a $10,000 net income for April.
 The lower portion of the resulting statement of comprehensive income would appear as follows:

 The preceding events would result in the following balance sheet presentations of available-for-sale securities at March 31 and April 30.
-To simplify the illustration, the only accounts that are assumed to change during April relate to the fluctuation in value of Merriam’s stock and an assumed increase in cash and retained earnings because of the $10,000 net income.
+To simplify the illustration, the only accounts that are assumed to change during April relate to the fluctuation in value of Merriam’s debt and an assumed increase in cash and retained earnings because of the $10,000 net income.
 In reviewing the following illustrations, note that available-for-sale securities are customarily classified in the Long-term Investments section of the balance sheet.
 And, take note that the accumulated OCI is appended to stockholders’ equity.

 |Did you learn?|

 |Recall the accounting for trading securities from an earlier chapter.|

 |Have a broad concept of income reporting principles, as comprehended by the “all inclusive” approach.|